UTILITY ONLINE PAYMENTS NOW AVAILABLE!!

 Below is a schedule of the improvements to Highway 89 (Main Street) and SR 315 (750 N) from UDOT.
 Questions or Concerns?
-An email address and hotline number is also provided.
+An email address and hotline number are also provided.
 Please slow down, allow extra time, and please don't drive distracted - keep the construction worker's safe.

 SCAM - A person came into the City Office terrified with their phone on speaker.
 A man had called her and claimed to be part of a law enforcement investigation team.
 There was a murder in Texas and they found this person's blood at the scene.
 The man threatened the person with arrest.
 This person had never been in Texas and legitimate investigations will work with local law enforcement not call over the phone and threaten.
 They will fool you by giving you bits of personal information such as your address or sometimes the last 4 digits of your Social Security Number and asking you to verify the rest.
 Do not give out personal information.
 Don't be fooled by phone scams claiming they have your children or grandchildren or that you will be arrested.
 HANG UP!
 Once you respond they will continue to call and become more aggressive.
 Generally the call originates from another country and ends up with you wiring or purchasing cards from a local retailer.
 Contact Box Elder County Dispatch to report fraud at 435-734-3800.